Our Early Childhood Studies (BA Hons) course scored 94% for overall student satisfaction in the National Student Survey

-Explore practices and theories through lectures, workshops, presentations, projects, electronic discussions and assignments.
-There’s also a strong emphasis on the development of ICT, communication and presentation skills.
-Assessment is 100% coursework-based on professional development and focused on 'real-world' industry practice.
+The learning surrounding practices and theories takes place through lectures, workshops, presentations, projects, electronic discussions and assignments.
+There is also a strong emphasis on the development of ICT, communication and presentation skills.
+Assessment is 100% coursework, based on professional development and focused on 'real-world' early years practice.